 Parents are required to complete the online registration and consent for their child via the school website.

 Please complete the online web form including each sport that your child may undertake for the year.
 The web form generates a school consent form which is to be completed, signed and placed in the tray on the counter in the Extra Curricular Office in room D101

 Debaters must pay an annual levy for bus transport to competitions outside Brisbane, equipment, administration costs, adjudicators, workshops, registration fees, trophies and gifts for coaches.
-All prior levies are required to be finalised before commencing theh 2018 season.
+All prior levies are required to be finalised before commencing the 2020 season.

-Return charter bus transport will be provide to Nudgee on 23 February.
+Return charter bus transport will be provide to The Southport School and Ipswich Grammar School.
 Parents may collect students form the venue.
 Transport to and from all other meets is the responsibility of parents.

 Students are required to wear their formal school uniform to competitions.

 GPS Debating is run entirely by volunteers.
 To help with set up, afternoon teas and coaching please contact the Master in Charge.

 An end of season presentation dinner is held for GPS Debating.
 Details regarding confirmed venue and ticket availability will be advised once the season begins.
 Tickets are sold at the B Block Finance Counter and must be purchased by the closing date to enable catering numbers to be finalised.
 Once ticket sales are closed no further tickets will be available for purchase.